 On January 24, 1907, Hotel LeRay would finally open to the eager public.
 According to the Times report of the day’s events–

-The doors of the big new Hotel LeRay at the east end of Public Square were thrown open to teh public this morning.
+The doors of the big new Hotel LeRay at the east end of Public Square were thrown open to the public this morning.
 Throughout the day the lobby, cafe, grill and corridors were thronged with people inspecting the house.
 On every hand were heard expressions of commendation for the manner in which the hotel had been built, finished and furnished.

 Despite the rave reviews, Hotel LeRay would prove to be an unsuccessful venture and be purchased by Mrs. Bertrand Taylor in 1915.
 She would, in turn, lease it to the Hotel Woodruff Co.
-The Times would, interestingly enough, report that “In 1922 the LeRay Hotel under Woodruff ownership closed.
+The Times would, interestingly enough, report that “In 1922, the LeRay Hotel under Woodruff ownership closed.
 It was rebuilt to house the Headquarters of the Northern New York Utilities, then owned by J. B. Taylor and because of this took the name of the last 50 years.”
-J. B. Taylor, at the time in 1922, owned the Woodruff Hotel as well which he remodeled substantially in 1920.
+J. B. Taylor, at the time in 1922, owned the Woodruff Hotel as well, which he remodeled substantially in 1920.
 Mrs. Bertrand Taylor was, of course, J. B. Taylor’s sister-in-law.

-The Town Theater, just several years earlier had played such popular films as “A Hard Day’s Night,” was forced to close in 1972.
+The Town Theater, just several years earlier, had played such popular films as “A Hard Day’s Night,” which was forced to close in 1972.
 The following year the Daily Times lamented about “Pigeon droppings and years of slime” running of the old Electric Building and vacated Town Theater, signaling the approaching end of days for the building.